 This is a continuation of our “Meet Team Zello” series, putting a spotlight on the leadership and team members who have made Zello push-to-talk (PTT) the most widely-used and highest rated walkie-talkie app in the world.
-Today, we present a Q&A with CTO and co-founder, Alex Gavriolov.
+Today, we present a Q&A with CTO and co-founder, Alex Gavrilov.

 Before starting Zello I founded two companies -- an internet marketing agency and a software development shop -- both named Metalink.
 Prior to that, I received a Masters degree in Applied Math and Physics and spent some time modelling the effects of nuclear disasters.